yfsherry/bitcoin-price-prediction-CIS-project/README.md

 and TextBlob to extract sentiment polarity & subjectivity from texts with various lengths from whole documents, paragraphs, sentences to clauses.

-Moreover, we rebuilt other parameters into weighted moving average transformation.
+We rebuilt other parameters into weighted moving average transformation.
 Considering 'retweets' in tweet dataset and 'upvotes' & 'downvotes' in reddit dataset, we captured the popularity information into sentiment factors by multiplying sentiment to the 'likes' & 'retweets' count and 'upvotes' minus 'downvotes' count.
 For the final step before tuning our parameters into deep learning networks, we implemented LightGBM to left our weak features.